| Week ending

 Gibraltar) to Ceuta, a Spanish enclave in Morocco slightly

+larger than a ferry port.
 Check-In To Morocco - In Spain, there are

 no road signs leading to Gibraltar until one is about 2 miles away -